m-elbeltagi/Chat_UI_Local_LLM/README.md

 # Chat UI for LLMs Running Locally

-It is becoming increasingly feasible to run LLMs locally, especially using tools that facitlitate downloading and managing different versions of open source LLms like Ollama.
-Hoever, Ollama only allows interaction with a local model via the command line, and with no access to previous chat sessions.
-Here I attempt to make this interaction easier by creating a chat interface for locally running LLms, which also saves previous chats, and allows resuming them.
+It is becoming increasingly feasible to run LLMs locally, especially using tools that facilitate downloading and managing different versions of open source LLMs like Ollama.
+However, Ollama only allows interaction with a local model via the command line, and with no access to previous chat sessions.
+Here I attempt to make this interaction easier by creating a chat interface for locally running LLMs, which also saves previous chats, and allows resuming them.

 I started by trying to send requests to the Ollama API directly, and parsing the response.
 I soon found that the LangChain framework has many built-in functionalities to facilitate this, so I switched to interacting with the Ollama API via LangChain, and constructing a "chat with memory" pipeline.
 Using Flask I turned this into a web application, with a simple HTML that displayes the interface, sends & receives data (using AJAX) from the Flask app, and displayes the model's output.